|

 situation, they withdrew and stood their ground in

-aiding their co
+aiding their comrades to retreat.

 The failure of the officers to realize the strength